 With a relative small effort, we can memorize the kanas – the hiragana and the katakana syllabaries – and be able to actually write in Japanese, e.g., watashi ➝ わたし, where わ stands for ‘wa’, た for ‘ta’, and し for ‘shi’.
 This is a half-baked solution because any Japanese would understand what we are writing but, in general, no Japanese would write using kanas alone, unless s/he is writing a children’s book.
 Hence, learning the kanas allows us to write anything in Japanese, but we would still be far from being able to read Japanese.

 Another issue that I have with the Pimsleur method is that it is focused on formal language, i.e., the Japanese that you would hear at the office, talking to coworkers.
 This is also fine to speak politely to strangers that we might find in the street.
 However, I have no plans to travel to Japan anytime soon, or to work there.
-My interest in the language lies on the culture itself.
+My interest in the language lies on the Japanese culture.
 At one time or another I have been involved in karate, aikido, origami, bonsai, and go; I am also a fan of Japanese movies, everything from ‘Kagemusha’ to ‘Totoro’ to ‘Your name’; likewise I like Japanese music and can’t understand why it isn’t more popular around the world.
 The problem is that in music, animes, dramas, and movies, the spoken Japanese is of the casual type, not the formal one.
-Hence, the Pimsleur method helps us to carry out a business conversation, but it doesn’t help us much understanding the lyrics of a song, or the dialog in a movie.
+Hence, the Pimsleur method helps us to carry out a business conversation, but it doesn’t help much understanding the lyrics of a song, or the dialog in a movie.
 Hence, I added some information of how map the formal language, found in the business world, to the casual one, found in Japanese pop-culture.

 I am also adding translations from romaji to kanas and kanjis.
 If we don’t know kanas or kanjis (or don’t care about them), just ignore them, but as we learn them, we can go back over material that we already know and learn a bit more Japanese.
-Obviously, this material is study material for me, so my apologies for any unintentional blunder that I may have written.